 Upon his return to the United States, King's views on the subcontinent shifted.
 Now, India was not only the land that threw off the British through civil disobedience, but also the greatest extant example of a country that fought poverty and discrimination through massive state intervention.
 As Reddick put it, the trip "made him see that 'Love' alone will not cure poverty and degradation."82 Untouchability, which had formerly interested King only insomuch as it figured into Gandhian myth, quickly rose in King's estimation to become India's central problem.
 Less than a month after his return, King asked William Stuart Nelson to send him some books or pamphlets on the subject, claiming that he was "in the process of making a study of untouchability" and needed material.83 Whether he read the books Nelson sent or not, the importance of India and untouchability in King's later political and economic thought cannot be denied.
-In 1960 King demanded that the federal government "carry on an active program of propaganda to promote the idea of integration" and "seriously consider making federal funds available to do the tremendous job of lifting the standards of a people too long ignored by America's conscience."
-These ideas, he explained, were "based on some recent insights that I gained while traveling in India," where the government had not only made discrimination illegal but had spent "millions of dollars a year in scholarships, housing, and community development to lift the standards of the untouchables."84 The next year, in another push to expand the government's scope, King again cited India, claiming that his trip had "revealed to me the vast opportunities open to a government determined to end discrimination."85 Although there is no indication that King was familiar with Ambedkar, his model for positive governmental action, which he advanced most forcefully in his planned Poor People's Campaign and Bill of Rights for the Disadvantaged, was the very model that Ambedkar had fought so hard to bring into existence-and that Gandhi had fought so hard against.86
+In 1960, King demanded that the federal government "carry on an active program of propaganda to promote the idea of integration" and "seriously consider making federal funds available to do the tremendous job of lifting the standards of a people too long ignored by America's conscience."
+These ideas, he explained, were "based on some recent insights that I gained while traveling in India," where the government had not only made discrimination illegal but had spent "millions of dollars a year in scholarships, housing, and community development to lift the standards of the untouchables."84 The next year, in another push to expand the government's scope, King again cited India, claiming that his trip had "revealed to me the vast opportunities open to a government determined to end discrimination."85 Although there is no indi-

-81 Martin Luther King, Jr., Why We Can't Wait (New York: Harper and Row, 1963), 148-9.
+81 Martin Luther King, Jr., Why We Can't Wait (New York: Harper & Row, 1963), 148-149.